HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 translators: []
 demianrenzulli_bio: Demian is a member of Google's Web Ecosystems Consulting team, born in Buenos Aires, Argentina and currently based in New York.
 His focus is on Progressive Web Apps and Advanced Capabilities.
 He often writes at <a hreflang="en" href="https://web.dev/authors/demianrenzulli/">web.dev</a>.
 results: https://docs.google.com/spreadsheets/d/16AkIdDBBkCR5Kgb7kyfYvnNLQBu23Vsh7MUSFHW9RtA
-featured_quote: The most popular sites are more prone to use features like service workers and advanced capabilities
+featured_quote: The most popular sites are more prone to use features like service workers and advanced capabilities.
-featured_stat_1: 3.22%
+featured_stat_1: 8.62%
-featured_stat_label_1: Percent of mobile sites that use service workers.
+featured_stat_label_1: Percentage of top sites using service workers.
-featured_stat_2: 98.03%
+featured_stat_2: 57.88%
-featured_stat_label_2: Percent of manifests preferring native app.
+featured_stat_label_2: Percentage of PWAs using the service worker cache.
 featured_stat_3: 32.19%
 featured_stat_label_3: Percentage of mobile sites with service workers that use the Workbox library.
 ---